karinwohlgemuth/UCI-HAR-Dataset/CodeBook.md

 * subject  = subject number (1-30) from the original study

-* activity = one of 6 activities observed
+* activity = one of the following 6 activities observed:

-.walking
+walking
-.walking.upstairs
+walking.upstairs
-.walking.downstairs
+walking.downstairs
-.sitting
+sitting
-.standing
+standing
-.laying
+laying

 * timeBodyAcc.mean.X = average (arithmetic mean) of the time domain signal of the body acceleration mean along the x-axis in radians / second
 * timeBodyAcc.mean.Y = average (arithmetic mean) of the time domain signal of the body acceleration mean along the y-axis in radians / second